blazegeek/blaze/doc/keepass.md

 ### What's new

-The following new options are available for geekcashd and geekcash-qt:
+The following new options are available for blazed and blaze-qt:
  - _-keepass_ Use KeePass 2 integration using KeePassHttp plugin (default: 0)
  - _-keepassport=_ Connect to KeePassHttp on port (default: 19455)
  - _-keepasskey=_ KeePassHttp key for AES encrypted communication with KeePass